What is E-Commerce?

 E-commerce can be classified based on the type of participants in the transaction:

-When businesses sell electronically to end-consumers, it is called B2C ecommerce.
+Business to Consumer (B2C) When businesses sell electronically to end-consumers, it is called B2C e-commerce.

-Some of the earliest transactions in the global economic system involved barter -- a type of C2C transaction.
-But C2C transactions were virtually non-existent in recent times until the advent of ecommerce.
-Auction sites are a good example of C2C ecommerce.
+Consumer to Consumer (C2C) Some of the earliest transactions in the global economic system involved barter -- a type of C2C transaction.
+However, C2C transactions were virtually non-existent in recent times until the advent of e-commerce.
+Auction sites are a good example of C2C e-commerce.